Does a Single-Member LLC need an EIN?

 • State tax requirements.
 Some states will ask for your EIN when you submit your state tax return.

 • Being taxed as a corporation.
 LLCs are very flexible when it comes to tax options.
-Some LLCs can save money on self-employment taxes by opting to be taxed as an S corporation, while certain larger LLCs may benefit from being taxed as a C corporation.
+Some LLCs can save money on self-employment taxes by opting to be taxed as an S corporation (please see our What is an S Corp? page), while certain larger LLCs may benefit from being taxed as a What is a C corporation?.
 But being taxed as a corporation requires an EIN.

 • Establishing credit.
 Having an EIN for your LLC helps it to develop its own credit history apart from your own, which could be useful for things like getting a business loan.